Dilwale Dulhania Le Jayenge: Box-office run

-When a theatre strike in early 2011 threatened the film's uninterrupted run, the producer Yash Chopra contacted theatre owners to try and ensure the film would continue.
+When a theatre strike in early 2011 threatened the film's uninterrupted run, the producer Yash Chopra contacted theatre owners to try to ensure the film would continue.
 He hoped the film would continue to run for at least 1,000 weeks, which it achieved in December 2014.
 To commemorate the event, cast members including Shah Rukh Khan, Kajol, Anupam Kher, Farida Jalal, Mandira Bedi and Pooja Ruparel appeared on the television show Comedy Nights with Kapil.
 Shah Rukh Khan, Kajol and director Aditya Chopra also attended a live chat with fans and a black tie event at the theatre on 12 December.
 The same day, they launched a coffee table book written by Aditya Chopra about the making of the film.
-Also in December, Yash Raj Films announced the availability of a collection of commemorative, licensed merchandise from various suppliers to mark the event.
+In December, Yash Raj Films announced the availability of a collection of commemorative, licensed merchandise from various suppliers to mark the event.

-The Maratha Mandir's management ended the film's run after 1,009 weeks on 19 February 2015 because of low attendance (the last show was viewed by 210 people).
+The Maratha Mandir's management announced it would end the film's run after 1,009 weeks on 19 February 2015 due to low attendance (the last show was viewed by 210 people).
 However, after an outpouring of support from fans, and talks with the production company, they decided to reinstate the film.
 By March 16, 2020, it had been shown for 1,251 weeks (24 years), and the film continued to be screened as of 2023.
 The projectionist, who has been working at the Mandir for 46 years, has watched the film more than 9,000 times.
-The COVID-19 lockdown in India caused the theater to close for eight months; upon its re-opening in November 2020, screening of the film resumed.
+The COVID-19 lockdown in India caused the theater to close for eight months; upon its re-opening in November 2020, screenings of the film resumed.